 Thankfully, the U.S. has come a long way from the days when untreated, hazardous waste was habitually poured into the nation's waters by sewage treatment plants, factories, and other specific points of discharge.
 But pollution that can't be directly linked to a source has proven to be far more difficult to contain.
-Nonpoint source (NPS) pollution occurs when rainfall or snowmelt moves across land, picks up pollutants such as fertilizers and bacteria from pet waste, and then deposits these pollutants into lakes, rivers, coastal waters, and ground water.
+Nonpoint source (NPS) pollution occurs when rainfall or snowmelt moves across land, picks up pollutants such as fertilizers and bacteria from pet waste, and then deposits these pollutants into lakes, rivers, coastal waters, and groundwater.
 According to EPA, NPS pollution is now the biggest cause of water quality problems in the country.

-NEIWPCC also coordinates the Annual NPS Conference, a 3-day gathering that brings together all those in New England and New York State involved in NPS management.
+NEIWPCC also coordinates the Annual NPS Conference, a two-day gathering that brings together all those in New England and New York State involved in NPS management.
 We have also coordinated NPS outreach workshops and developed various NPS-related publications.